tanevanwifferen/mcp-inception/README.md

   - takes list of inputs, London Paris etc
   - runs the prompt in parallel for each input
   - note: wait for [this](https://github.com/adhikasp/mcp-client-cli/pull/11) before using this feature
+- `execute_map_reduce_mcp_client` - Process multiple items in parallel and then sequentially reduce the results to a single output.
+  - Takes `mapPrompt` with `{item}` placeholder for individual item processing
+  - Takes `reducePrompt` with `{accumulator}` and `{result}` placeholders for combining results
+  - Takes list of `items` to process
+  - Optional `initialValue` for the accumulator
+  - Processes items in parallel, then sequentially reduces results
+  - Example use case: Analyze multiple documents, then synthesize key insights from all documents into a summary

 ## Development